msd/sha2/README.md

 ## namespace `integer`

-### struct `uint128_t`
+### struct `extended_integer<Unit, UnitCount>`

-128-bit unsigned integer with most integer operations implemented.
-Intenally comprised of two 64-bit integers, stored with endianess that matches the host machine's architecture.
+An arbitrary precision unsigned integer.
+Comprised of multiple fundamental integer types, stored in contiguous space and with endianess that matches the host machine's architecture.

+Type `Unit`: the fundamental integer type that will be used

+Type `UnitCount`: the count of units that will be stored contiguously

 Operations supported:
 * All unsigned integer arithmetic operations (* / +)